 Your website serves as your digital portfolio and sales page.
 It should include:

-✔ A strong homepage introducing your services
+- A compelling homepage introducing your services and value

-✔ A portfolio showcasing your best work
+- A well-organized portfolio showcasing your best work

 2. Optimize Your LinkedIn Profile